Sophie Tucker

-Sophie Tucker (born Sofia Kalish; January 13, 1886 – February 9, 1966) was an American singer, comedian, actress, and radio personality.
+Sophie Tucker (born Sofia Kalish; January 13, 1886 – February 9, 1966) was a Russian-American singer, comedian, actress, and radio personality.
 Known for her powerful delivery of comical and risqué songs, she was one of the most popular entertainers in the U.S. during the first half of the 20th century.
 She was known by the nickname "the Last of the Red-Hot Mamas".

-Early life
+Early life and education

-Tucker was born Sofiya "Sonya" Kalish (in Russian, Софья «Соня» Калиш; סאָפיאַ קאַליש) in 1886 to a Jewish family in Tulchyn, Russian Empire, now Vinnytsia Oblast, Ukraine.
+Tucker was born Sofiya "Sonya" Kalish (Ukrainian: Соня Калиш; Russian: Софья «Соня» Калиш; סאָפיאַ קאַליש) in 1886 to a Jewish family in Tulchyn, Russian Empire, now Vinnytsia Oblast, Ukraine.
 (Sonya is a pet name for Sofiya in both Russian and Ukrainian as well as for Sofya, the Yiddish form of the name Sophia.)
 They arrived in Boston on September 26, 1887.
 The family adopted the surname Abuza before immigrating, her father fearing repercussions for having deserted from the Imperial Russian Army.
 The family lived in Boston's North End for eight years, then settled in Hartford, Connecticut, and opened a restaurant.

 At a young age, she began singing at her parents' restaurant for tips.
 Between taking orders and serving customers, Tucker recalled that she "would stand up in the narrow space by the door and sing with all the drama I could put into it.
 At the end of the last chorus, between me and the onions, there wasn't a dry eye in the place."

 In 1903, around the age of 17, Tucker eloped with Louis Tuck, a beer cart driver, from whom she later derived her professional surname.
 When she returned home, her parents arranged an Orthodox wedding for the couple.
+She became pregnant almost immediately after being married.
 In 1905, she gave birth to a son, Albert.
 However, shortly after Albert was born, the couple separated, and Tucker left the baby with her family and moved to New York City.

 Career

-After she left her husband, Willie Howard gave Tucker a letter of recommendation to Harold Von Tilzer, a composer and theatrical producer in New York.
+After Tucker left her husband, Willie Howard gave her a letter of recommendation to Harold Von Tilzer, a composer and theatrical producer in New York.
 When it failed to bring her work, Tucker found jobs in cafés and beer gardens, singing for food and tips from the customers.
 She sent most of what she made back home to Connecticut to support her son and family.